Discover our global study on nanoparticle emissions in 3D printing and P3D filter efficiency measurements.

 We focused on the most common filaments: ABS, PLA, PETG.
 In your opinion, which one is the most emissive?
 Find the answer in the study.

+III.
 How effective is the P3D filter on toxic emissions?

 “Emissions, dangers and Solutions! ” .Toxic and harmful to health emissions are produced by 3D printing.
 So we tested our P3D filter.
 The various measurements conducted, with and without filtration, reveal that our filtration system drastically reduces exposure to the toxic emissions generated by 3D printers